PeterNaydenov/grunt-layered-themes/README.md

 ```
 npm install layered-themes-3devices --save-dev
 ```
 > Example shows how to install 3devices theme engine.
-You can select any other engine or write one by yourself.
-It's easy and the documentation will be provided soon as possible.
+You can select any other engine or [write one by yourself](https://github.com/PeterNaydenov/grunt-layered-themes/wiki/4.-Create-Custom-Theme-Engine).